arsemi337/data-labeling-for-nlp-backend/README.md

 Configuration of these services provides information required for establishing communication between them and Emotion Classification backend.
 This information needs to be included in the project files of Emotion Classification backend.

-The fifth chapter of the engineering thesis paper (*Emotion Classification backend application from user's point of view*) contains a description of the configuration and application running process.
-Subchapter 5.1 shows how to connect Emotion Classification backend with the third-party services and how to run it locally or deploy it in the cloud environment.
+*User Manual* document contains a description of the configuration and application running process.

-Additionally, subchapters 5.2, 5.3, and 5.4 present a user manual containing information on how to use the application, which is already run.
+Subchapter 1.1 shows how to connect Emotion Classification backend with the third-party services and how to run it locally or deploy it in the cloud environment.

-The Emotion Classification backend application's code is stored in *emotion-classification-backend.zip* archive file on the disk.
-However, the engineering thesis paper is stored as *230457_artur_milosz_inz.pdf* file.
+Additionally, subchapters 1.2, 1.3, and 1.4 present a user manual containing information on how to use the application, which is already run.